-- It has very high tensile strength, tear-resistant, and has high flexing resistance.
+- It has very high tensile strength, is tear-resistant, and has high flexing resistance.

 - Most leather boots are also resistant to charring or have a certain level of heat resistance.

-Leather boots, however, do not perform as good as a rubber boot in the rain.
+Leather boots, however, do not perform as well as rubber boots in the rain.
 It can soak a large amount of water if exposed to water for a considerable amount of time.

 That is why leather boots are not so easy to dry.
 It takes longer to dry than most boots made of synthetic materials.